julelang/manual/src/common-concepts/variables.md

 ```
 In the above example, the main scope of the function has a child scope.
 This scope has a variable with the same identifier as the variable `a` in the main scope.
 This variable replaces and shadows the parent scope's variable `a` in it and its child scopes.

-Can a definition in the same scope be shadowed, how does the compiler behave about it?
+Can a definition in the same scope be shadowed?
+How does the compiler behave about it?
 Obviously, you can't.
 The compiler will never allow two identifiers in the same scope.
 Therefore, you cannot have definitions with the same identifier in the same scope.

 ## Multiple Assignment / Declaration
-You can multiple variable assignment or declaration.
-What?
-Sure, you can use two type in same statement.
-You know how to declare variable, okay it is same.
+You can have multiple variable assignments or declarations.
+You can use two types in the same statement.
+You know how to declare a variable, okay, it is the same.
 The single difference, identifiers and expressions separate with comma.

 For example:
 ```jule
 let (x, y, z) = true, 1, -400
 ```
-Yes, there is we declare three new variable named as `x`, `y` and `z` with auto-type detection.
-Variable values are; `x` is `true`, `y` is `1` and `y` is `-400`.
+Yes, there is.
+We declare three new variables named `x`, `y ', and `z` with auto-type detection.
+Variable values are: `x` is `true`, `y` is `1`, and `y` is `-400`.
 As you can see, the order in which the variable is defined is associated with the expression in the same order.
-Remember that, you can't use type annotation in this case.
+Remember that you can't use type annotation in this case.

 Use the `mut` keyword for mutable declaration.